bluebirz/bluebirz.github.io/_posts/2025-08-09-try-pre-commit.md

 media_subpath:
 ---

 Git is a must for developers.
-It is easy to store our source code, track, and review, but have you been ensure that you pushed clean code aligned with your team's standards to the repo?
+It is easy to store our source code, track, and review, but have you been ensure that you pushed clean code and aligned with your team's standards to the repo?

 ---

 ## Introduce "pre-commit"

-`pre-commit` is a tool to automatically run scripts to **lint**, **check**, **validate** our source code.
-Once setup it works so well with **Git** and let us know before committing unclean code.
+`pre-commit` is a tool to automatically run scripts to **lint**, **check**, **validate**, and much more for our source code.
+Once setup it lets us know before committing unclean code.
 That's why it's called `pre-commit`.

 The concept is to have a configuration with desired hooks.
 Each hook will trigger a script to check our code, and all hooks in the configuration **must be run before** we commit the code to repo.
 If any hook fails, we can see and fix it then commit and push again.